ZheZhang2015/nb_test/readme.md

-this line is for remote tracking branch add this to see if remote tracking branck can pull this add this from remote tracking branch
+this line is for remote tracking branch add this to see if remote tracking branck can pull this add this from remote tracking branch this line is for rebase this line is for rebase too, both are added from feature-branch